JackW2000/Common-Algorithms-and-Problems/README.md

 This repo will contain commonly requested algorithms and coding problems for coding interviews.

-I will be using this as an opportunity to practice my owen implementation skills and to improve my coding ability.
+I will be using this as an opportunity to practice my own implementation skills and to improve my coding ability.
-It is my hope that others may utilise the code to aid with their own understanding too.
+I hope that others may utilise the code to aid with their own understanding.

-All code will be fully commented to explain what is occurring to aid with this educational task.
+All code will be fully commented to aid with this educational task.
 I intend on producing multiple implementations for each algorithm/ concept in different languages over time.

 The table below is a reflection of what is currently implemented and in which languages.